Professor Erica Carter

 Biography

-Erica Carter is Professor of German and Film at King’s College London, and Chair of the UK German Screen Studies Network.
+Erica Carter is Professor of German and Film at King’s College London, and founding Chair of the UK German Screen Studies Network.
 She began her academic career at the University of Birmingham working across German and Cultural Studies, the latter at the Centre for Contemporary Cultural Studies.
 She took time out of the academy in the mid-1980s to co-found, with Chris Turner, the translation cooperative Material Word.
-Following two subsequent years as Director of Talks at the Institute for Contemporary Arts, London, Erica returned to academic life in 1989, with posts at the University of Southampton (1989 - 1995), the University of Warwick (1995 - 2011), and King's College London (2011-present).
+Following two years as Director of Talks at the Institute for Contemporary Arts, London, Erica returned to academic life in 1989, with posts at the University of Southampton (1989 - 1995), the University of Warwick (1995 - 2011), and King's College London (2011-present).

 Research Interests and PhD Supervision